dcramer/wp-lifestream/readme.txt

 `<?php lifestream(); ?>`

-* Note: arguments passed must be as an array with key/value pairs.

-You may also specify several parameters in the `lifestream` method (useful for sidebar display):
+You may also specify several parameters in the `lifestream` method (useful for sidebar display).
+These should be in the standard key=>value format for PHP calls.

 * `(int) offset`: defaults to 0
 * `(int) number_of_items`: defaults to '50'